kogcyc/insite/README.md

     - Linux Torvalds
 ```

-Here is the 'data' that brings understanding to <strong>kassette</strong>, the contents of the file named 'kassette.js'
+Here is the <strong>data stucture</strong> of kassette, a file named 'kassette.js'

 ```javascript
 export const kassette = [